opencity-labs/ccat_anonymizer/README.md

 - **Advanced multilingual detection** using SpaCy models (`xx_ent_wiki_sm`, `en_core_web_sm`) for names, organizations and addresses
 - Reversible anonymization for chat messages - original data restored in AI responses while keeping memory clean
 - Document anonymization for rabbit hole content with trusted website exceptions
+- **Smart Allowedlist** that learns from your documents to improve chat context
 - Configurable debug logging for detailed anonymization process monitoring
 - Privacy-first approach - only anonymizes when explicitly enabled for documents